wazuh/wazuh-documentation/source/ossec_pci_dss.rst

 Rootcheck - Rootkits detection
 ------------------------------

 Rootkit and trojan detection is performed using two files: *rootkit_files.txt* and *rootkit_trojans.txt*.
-Also some tests are performed to detect kernel-level rootkits.
-You can use this capabilities adding the files to *ossec.conf*:
+There are also some tests are performed to detect kernel-level rootkits.
+You can use these capabilities by adding the files to *ossec.conf*:

 ::